Are CDs Worth It?

 Early withdrawal penalties

 If you withdraw money from your CD, you will most likely be hit with an early withdrawal penalty.
-These penalties vary but usually result in lost interest earned.
+These penalties vary but usually result in losing the interest you earned.

 High minimum deposits

 Many CDs have a minimum deposit, with some requiring thousands of dollars to sign up.
-This can be a barrier to entry for many depositors, making it harder to earn the high rates CDs offer.
+This can be a barrier if you don't have that much available money to lock away.

 Returns aren’t as good as investing

-With rates so high, these can be a great option for retirees who want a safe place to park their funds while still earning a solid return.
-For example, retirees who want to have a few years of money in cash set aside can utilize CDs as a way to earn money on those funds.
-If they create a CD ladder, as those CDs mature, they’ll have access to the funds needed for their living expenses, while the rest of their cash is earning up to 5% APY.
+CDs can also be a great option for retirees who want a safe place to park their funds.
+For example, retirees who want to have a few years of cash set aside can use CDs to earn money on those funds.
+If they create a CD ladder, as those CDs mature, they’ll have access to the funds needed for their living expenses, while the rest of their cash is earning.

-To put it plainly — if you need access to your funds, CDs are not a great option.
-Your funds will be locked up for months (or even years) and you'll likely be subject to an early withdrawal penalty if you need the cash before then.
-This means CDs are not an ideal place for accessible cash.
+If you need access to your funds, CDs aren't a great option.
+Your funds will be locked up for months (or even years).
 While there are flexible CDs that allow you to withdraw without penalty, they pay a lower interest rate.

 If you want to earn a higher interest rate than a regular savings account but don't want to be locked into a CD, consider a high-yield savings account.
-High-yield savings accounts can offer rates approaching 5% APY or more but give you more ready access to your funds than a CD account.
+These still offer decent APYs but you have easier access to your funds.

-These are also not a replacement for long-term investing.
-While the rates are great right now, they could go down in the future.
+CDs are also not a replacement for long-term investing.
 For a growth-oriented investment that outpaces inflation, investing in the stock market and other assets will outperform CDs.

-CDs are a great place to park your savings that you don’t need access to.
-Shorter-term (one year or less) are now paying up to 5% APY or more, making them a decent option for earning money on your savings.
-But this does not outperform the stock market over long periods of time, and should not be your only investment for long-term goals, like retirement.
+CDs are a great place to park savings you don’t need access to.
+But their rates typically don't outperform the stock market over time, so they shouldn't be your only investment for long-term goals like retirement.

 Erika Photo